danielpmorton/pyastrobee/readme.md

 - [ ] Try out FEM deformables?
 - [ ] Try out adding a small anchor object to the handle - see dedo anchor utils.
 Make it a small nonzero mass
 - [ ] Try flipping all of the face normals on the non-manifold mesh
-- [ ] Change pybullet version back to most recent in the pyenv astrobee env?
 - [ ] Work on improving bag meshes
 - [ ] Try out remeshing only half of a bag to see if a denser mesh in an area will give different properties in Bullet
 - [ ] Figure out if it's possible to load arbitrary meshes into mujoco